RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Remove previous search results when a new search takes place.
 * Improve file and string encoding to bypass and correct errors associated with codification.
-* Inform users if the search regexp patterns are incorrect.
+* Inform users if search regexp patterns are incorrect.
 * Remove unused search options.
-* Omit binary files.
+* Omit binary files during a search.

 #### File Explorer